 You can follow along the Douro river, whether by boat, train or vehicle and take in the gorgeous terraces where the vineyards are.
 You'll see why anyone who goes to the valley can't stop praising it.

-Braga has plenty of churches and a 12th-century cathedral.
+Or head to Braga, which has plenty of churches and a 12th-century cathedral.
 It is a pleasant and walkable city, where you can fill your day with sites in town.
-But one of the biggest attractions is the Bom Jesus do Monte, a sanctuary, which is just outside of the city but is easily reachable by a local bus in Braga.
+One of the area's biggest attractions is the Bom Jesus do Monte, a sanctuary, which is just outside of the city but is easily reachable by a local bus in Braga.